Michael Williams MBE, former Lord Lieutenant of East Lothian

-We were delighted to welcome Michael Williams MBE, Lord Lieutenant of East Lothian as a Patron in September 2018.
+We were delighted to welcome Michael Williams MBE, former Lord Lieutenant of East Lothian as a Patron in September 2018.
 Michael served in the Royal Tank Regiment for 20 years before settling with his family in East Lothian in 1986.
 He has been a very keen adopter of conservation measures and is enthusiastic about a ‘sympathetic’ farming system.

 Michael has been involved in a number of conservation organisations and was awarded the MBE for services to biodiversity, conservation and agriculture in East Lothian.
 He is a staunch supporter of the work of Fostering Compassion.